ash-g777/wr/docs/index.md

-Welcome to the wr wiki!
+# Welcome to the wr wiki!

-The README.md contains a basic starting guide for using wr, and as explained there, wr itself has detailed help texts for advanced usage.
+The [README.md](http://ash-g777.viewdocs.io/wr/README) contains a basic starting guide for using 'wr', and as explained there, 'wr' itself has detailed help texts for advanced usage.

-A complete from-scratch walkthrough of using wr in OpenStack to carry out a software workflow can be found here.
+A complete from-scratch walkthrough of using wr in OpenStack to carry out a software workflow can be found [here](https://ash-g777.viewdocs.io/wr/wiki/opnstk).

-Gotchas
+## Gotchas

-Using wr with OpenStack requires that you source your openstack rc file; see wr cloud deploy -h.
+Using 'wr' with OpenStack requires that you source your openstack rc file; see 'wr cloud deploy -h'.

-wr cloud deploy has a default --os, but it may not be suitable for your particular installation of OpenStack.
-Don't forget that you can change the default by setting cloudos in your wr config file.
+'wr cloud deploy' has a default '--os', but it may not be suitable for your particular installation of OpenStack.
+Don't forget that you can change the default by setting cloudos in your 'wr' config file.

 If you run in to problems, the first thing to do is check your log file.
-By default this will be ~/.wr_production/log (or log.openstack for a cloud deployment, available after tearing down).
+By default this will be '~/.wr_production/log' (or log.openstack for a cloud deployment, available after tearing down).

-Sanger
+###Sanger

-If you're at the Sanger Institute and want to use wr with OpenStack, you'll need to use a flavor regex of:
+If you're at the Sanger Institute and want to use 'wr' with OpenStack, you'll need to use a flavor regex of:
+'''
     ^m.*$
+'''
 You'll probably also want to use Sanger's DNS IPs, to resolve local domains.

 It'll be easiest if you set these and other cloud options in your config file (~/.wr_config.yml):